What to do after a Home Burglary – Locksmith Recommended

 You can buy a home security system for less than $200 that does not require monthly monitoring fees.
 In addition to sounding an alarm, these security systems will alert your phone if they are breached and you can quickly access a live video feed to see what is happening in your house so you can decide on the best course of action.

 These complete home security systems are easy to setup, have door and motion sensors to detect any intruders.
-Click here for a video and article that discusses these Home Security Systems.
+Click here for a video and article that discusses The 5 Best No-Fee Home Security Systems.

 4. Always be on the lookout